dkratzert/FinalCif/docs/report.rst

     'space_group'           : The space group formatted as formula object.
     'structure_figure'      : A picture selected with the 'Picture for Report' button.
     'crystallization_method': The value of '_exptl_crystal_recrystallization_method'
-    'sum_formula'           : The html formatted version of '_chemical_formula_sum' with
+    'sum_formula'           : The formatted version of '_chemical_formula_sum' with subscript numbers.
-                              subscript numbers.
+    'moiety_formula'        : The formatted version of '_chemical_formula_moiety' with subscript numbers.
     'itnum'                 : The space group number from the international tables.
     'crystal_size'          : The crystal size as X x Y x Z.
     'crystal_colour'        : The crystal colour.